-ACOG and SMFM have released guidance, stating that they “support the USPSTF guideline criteria for prevention of preeclampsia” on the use of low-dose aspirin during pregnancy to prevent preeclampsia.
+ACOG/SMFM have released guidance aligned with USPSTF regarding the use of low-dose aspirin during pregnancy to prevent preeclampsia.
 When indicated, low-dose aspirin should be started between 12 to 28 weeks and continued until delivery.
 Optimally, aspirin usage should begin <16 weeks.

 Further, the screening algorithm used includes first-trimester serum markers, including placental growth factor and pregnancy-associated plasma protein-A, as well as uterine artery dopplers, which limits the generalizability to a U.S. population.
 Therefore, a higher dose or doubling of the available 81-mg dose cannot be recommended at this time.

 …biomarkers and ultrasonography cannot accurately predict preeclampsia and should remain investigational.

 ACOG Practice Advisory: Low-Dose Aspirin Use for the Prevention of Preeclampsia and Related Morbidity and Mortality

 ACOG Practice Bulletin 222: Gestational Hypertension and Preeclampsia

 USPSTF: Aspirin Use to Prevent Preeclampsia and Related Morbidity and Mortality

 USPSTF: Aspirin Use to Prevent Preeclampsia and Related Morbidity and Mortality: Updated Evidence Report and Systematic Review for the US Preventive Services Task Force